arcolon14/arc-congen2024-radseq/README.md

 From these results, we can see that the varying the values of `n` does not generate major differences in the number of loci and variant sites kept.
-Increasing `n` to 8 does to provide the largest number of polymorphic loci kept, but the differences between runs are relatively small.
-In this example, we *could* proceed with `M=6` and `n=8`; however, both `M` and `n` set to 8 is likely more than sufficient for an optimized analysis.
+Increasing `n` to 8 does provide the largest number of polymorphic loci kept, but the differences between runs are relatively small.
+In this example, we *could* proceed with `M=6` and `n=8`; however, both `M` and `n` set to 6 is likely more than sufficient for an optimized analysis.

 ##### Takeways on paramater optimization